christso/hope-mn-link/README.md

 * Cause: The contract probably doesn't exist at the address.
 * Solution: Correct the address.
 You probably just need to uncomment the current address, and change the address for testRPC since another developer would use a different address.

+### Node app is frozen

+* Cause: testRPC or geth process is locked.
+This occassionally occurs on Windows 10.
+* Solution: You'll need to press any key in the console to unlock it.